JodisKripe/SleepObfuscation/README.md

 4. Spoof the call stack of the main thread.
 3. Sleep for whatever time.
 4. Decrypt the whole image.
-5. Restire the call stack of the main thread.
+5. Restore the call stack of the main thread.
 5. Make the whole image Read/Execute.
 6. Set the event object that the main thread is waiting for.